Meeeheeer/SHOT/README.md

 the DOTA dataset you could run the following command:

 ```
-PYTHONPATH=.:./swin:$PYTHONPATH python3 -m torch.distributed.launch \
+PYTHONPATH=.:$PYTHONPATH python3 -m torch.distributed.launch \
 --nproc_per_node 1 \
 --master_port 12345 \
 object/image_eval.py \
 --output output \
 --gpu_id 0 \
---cfg /home/poppfd/College/Research/SHOT/configs/swin_base_patch4_window12_384_22ktodota_transfer.yaml \
+--cfg sample_configs/config_file_use \
---pretrained /home/poppfd/College/Research/SHOT/output/swin-dota-to-xview-target-3/X/ckpt_epoch_6_eval_10.pth \
+--pretrained ~/SHOT/output/path_to_weights \
 --dset dota \
---data-path /home/poppfd/data/dota-xview/DOTA_ImageFolder \
+--data-path ~/data/dota-xview/ \
 --t-dset xview \
---t-data-path /home/poppfd/data/dota-xview/XVIEW_ImageFolder \
+--t-data-path ~/data/dota-xview/ \
 --batch_size=128 \
---net=swin-b \
+--net=swin_base_patch4_window12_384 \
 --transfer-dataset \
 --source 1 \
 --target 0 \
 --name=swin-dota-source-1
 ```

-*Any script that loads netF, netB, and netC only needs to be pointed to the saved netF path using the `--pretrained` argument*

 Note that the saved output of this evaluation is placed in `output/eval/<name>`.

-Also if the `--t-dset` and `--t-data-path` arguments are omitted this script can simply evaluate the model on a given dataset.
+Also if the `--dset` and `--data-path` arguments are omitted this script can simply evaluate the model on a given target dataset.

+`-t-data-path` is given in all scripts if target folder root is different from source folder root. simply passing `--data-path` will work for all scripts if target dataset is in the same folder as source dataset.

+**NOTE: When given source dataset the given script will also save t-SNE plot for source and target feature analysis, otherwise it will only save the classfification report with class wise t-SNE plot on target.**

 ### Adapt model using SHOT to Target Domain
 The script [image_target.py](object/image_target.py) is used to